florophore/floro-react-native-demo/README.md

 ## Remote API Key (Prerequisite)

-1) Depending on if your repository is a personal or organization, navigate in floro either to your home dashboard or the organization dashbaord.
+1) Depending on if your repository is a personal or organization, navigate in floro either to your home dashboard or the organization dashboard.

 2) In either case click `Developer Settings`